saulpierotti/dotfiles/README.md

-# Saul Dotfiles
+# Saul Dotfiles - MacOS

-This repository contains some of my config files for various systems.
+This repository contains some of my config files for my MacOs system.
-See the folder-specific README files for more information on each installation.